-Infections with St. Louis encephalitis can occur at any age.
+Infections can occur at any age.
 The age distribution depends on the degree of exposure to the particular transmitting arthropod relating to age and sex, as well as the occupational, vocational, and recreational habits of the individuals.
-St. Louis encephalitis tends to produce the most severe clinical infections in older persons.
+Once humans have been infected, the severity of the host response may be influenced by age.